-Table 11 STAKEHOLDER AWARENESS OF SERVICES PROVIDED BY MMP Access to NILS The best thing is NILS - people buying white goods.
+Table 11 ST Access to NILS TAKEHOLDER AWARENESS OF SERVICES PROVIDED BY MMP The best thing is NILS - people buying white goods.
 People can be up to date with their rent but can't save up for that.
 It increases people's assets level.
-NILS is popular because no-one has an asset base, Teach general They teach about: budgeting; give people an increased .awareness of the cost financial skills of living and household income; provide opportunities to learn about loans and how to access them, make savings.
-They also show how households can benefit from implementing their own financial plans and increase their disposable income uisposuble income Household finances The MMP acknowledgement of family rather than individual finances rather than individual finances is very unique.
+NILS is popular because no-one has an asset base, Teach general financial skills They teach about: budgeting; give people an increased .awareness of the cost of living and household income; provide opportunities to learn about loans and how to access them, make savings.
+They also show how households can benefit from implementing their own financial plans and increase their disposable income Household finances The MMP acknowledgement of family rather than individual finances rather than individual finances is very unique.
 They look at all needs, obligations and contributions.
-The family then prioritises needs for themselves They look at household management of money, not just individualeveryone needs to learn how to manage money so the household can participate in the (household) economy with equal contributions, not just the grannies D - lat Help is the sec for a section to see a set in the sector debt of the debt of Debt management Help is there for people who are getting hassled by debt collectors They look at helping people with loan contracts before signing off They look at helping people with loan contracts before signing off Consumer advocacy They help clients address deal with rip-offs , ICAN is a great resource for other organizations as well as consumers.
+The family then prioritises needs for themselves They look at household management of money, not just individualeveryone needs to learn how to manage money so the household can participate in the (household) economy with equal contributions, not just the grannies Debt management Help is there for people who are getting hassled by debt collectors They look at helping people with loan contracts before signing off Consumer advocacy They help clients address deal with rip-offs ICAN is a great resource for other organizations as well as consumers.
 They are across advocacy at both individual and systems level due to high level relationships.
 They can take stories from the coalface and get into the ears of high level forums Banking eg the Commonwealth Indigenous Banking?.
-Other services can use them as mouthpieces Financial counseling They have trained financial counselors Clients are happy to be referred there because they see the service will provide a way out of their financial snarl u way out of their financial shari Tax help Tax returns are popular because they are successful and have succeeded in obtaining returns ranged from \$1200 to \$11,500 (for a man who hadn't done his for several years.
+Other services can use them as mouthpieces Financial counseling They have trained financial counselors Clients are happy to be referred there because they see the service will provide a way out of their financial snarl Tax help Tax returns are popular because they are successful and have succeeded in obtaining returns ranged from \$1200 to \$11,500 (for a man who hadn't done his for several years.
 People don't want financial counseling up front.

-Among the stakeholders interviewed there was a range of awareness of services provided by the MMP in their community (Table 11).
+Among the stakeholders interviewed there was a range of awareness of services provided by the MMP in their community (Table 9).
 Not surprisingly, those agencies who currently had client referral pathways with MMP had a higher degree of awareness.
 Almost half the stakeholders interviewed across both communities were aware of the availability of NILS and how to access it.
 At its inception it is clear that most stakeholders were aware of a range of services beyond provision of financial education, provided by individual or household financial education workshops, such as consumer advocacy.
 Some referring agencies expressed appreciation for their clients being able to access the skills of trained Financial Counselors as many clients on presentation have complex financial issues to be addressed, particularly in the area of dealing with existing debts.
 That the organization had access to a strong consumer advocacy function was seen as an advantage in dealing with repercussions for clients dealing with "rogue traders" that prey on community members illequipped to deal with forceful sales techniques or understanding their resultant contractual responsibility.
 The service was seen "as a mouthpiece for people about anything to do with money".